knkcse/MQTT-Chat-Application/README.md

 1. TO SUBSCRIBE TO GROUP
    sub/group/groupName

    [Note: Here groupName is any name that we want to create group chat.
 No predefined groups are exist.
-I imagened WhatsApp groups.
+Imagened WhatsApp groups.
 So we have subscribe for a new group name]